SwissDataScienceCenter/renku/docs/how-to-guides/own_machine/session-running-remotely.rst

 .. _local_sessions:

-Run a Renku Session on your Own Machine
+Run a Renku Session on a Remote Machine
 =======================================

 Prerequisites